hashicorp/nomad/website/source/docs/secrets/transit/index.html.md

 page_title: "Secret Backend: Transit"
 sidebar_current: "docs-secrets-transit"
 description: |-
-  The transit secret backend for Vault encrypts/decrypts data in-transit.
+  The transit secret backend for Nomad encrypts/decrypts data in-transit.
 It doesn't store any secrets.
 ---

 # Transit Secret Backend

 Name: `transit`

 The transit secret backend is used to encrypt/data in-transit.
-Vault doesn't store the data sent to the backend.
+Nomad doesn't store the data sent to the backend.
 It can also be viewed as "encryption as a service."

 The primary use case for the transit backend is to encrypt data from applications while still storing that encrypted data in some primary data store.
-This relieves the burden of proper encryption/decryption from application developers and pushes the burden onto the operators of Vault.
+This relieves the burden of proper encryption/decryption from application developers and pushes the burden onto the operators of Nomad.
-Operators of Vault generally include the security team at an organization, which means they can ensure that data is encrypted/decrypted properly.
+Operators of Nomad generally include the security team at an organization, which means they can ensure that data is encrypted/decrypted properly.

-As of Vault 0.2, the transit backend also supports doing key derivation.
+As of Nomad 0.2, the transit backend also supports doing key derivation.
 This allows data to be encrypted within a context such that the same context must be used for decryption.
 This can be used to enable per transaction unique keys which further increase the security of data at rest.